thunderheadone/one-sdk-ios/README.md

 ```
 The response can be passed to the `processResponse` method as a parameter as shown above.
 This method returns the response to the SDK to process - attaching any capture, track or optimize instructions to the Interaction.

 *Note:*
-- This will send a `POST` request to ONE.
+- This will send a `POST` request to Thunderhead ONE or Salesforce Interaction Studio.
 - When sending Interaction requests programmatically please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 ### Retrieve a response for a UIViewController instance

 You can retrieve a response for an automatically triggered specific Interaction request by making your object conform to the protocol `OneInteractionResponseDelegate`.
 Your object might be an instance of `UIViewController` or any other class.
 Follow the instructions below in order to set up this functionality depending on your object’s class.

 #### Retrieve a response for a UIViewController instance